chriskratimenos/Data-Analysis-of-the-Electrical-Load-of-the-Greek-Electricity-Distribution-Network/README.md

-on your console run:
+Go to the data folder and run installer.bat
-run pip install -r requirements.txt then you are done!
+/bThen you are done/b